mountain-pass/axios-cache-interceptor/README.md

 Additionally, provides an indication of whether your response is `fresh`, `stale` or `none` (not cached. @see [`x-cache-status` response header](#x-cache-status-response-header) below).

+# stale responses

-**!!
-NOTE !!:** Determining if a Reponse is `stale` is extremly useful.
-If you receive a `stale` status, you know that the browser is asychronously fetching fresh data in the background.
-If you re-pull the data after a couple of seconds, you will now have an immediate response with the latest data.
+Knowing a Reponse is `stale` is extremely useful.
+If you receive a `stale` status, the browser will asychronously fetch a fresh request in the background, meaing the next response will instantly respond with fresh data.

+You will only ever receive the same `stale` response once.
+Subsequent requests will wait for the background request to complete<sup>1</sup>.

+The `stale-while-revalidate` is not only a useful tool for providing a seamless user experience, but is also very useful for updating proxy caches.
+The client's asynchronous background refresh, will trigger off a refresh in shared proxy caches, meaning caches are refreshed with fresh data in the background, providing benefit to all subsequent users of the endpoint.
+(Ideally these proxy caches also implement `stale-while-revalidate` logic!)

+<sup>1</sup> *Tested in Chrome*

 # Implementation